khalidlakbuichy/blaSH/README.md

 #### Variable Expansion

-Minishell supports variable expansion, allowing users to define and reference environment variables within their commands.
+blaSH supports variable expansion, allowing users to define and reference environment variables within their commands.
 During the execution phase, the shell scans the command line for variable references (e.g., `$VAR`) and substitutes them with their corresponding values.

 #### Wildcard Expansion

-Wildcard expansion is another feature supported by Minishell.
+Wildcard expansion is another feature supported by blaSH.
 When a command line contains wildcard characters (e.g., `*`, `?`), the shell expands them to match the corresponding files or directories in the current working directory.

 #### Built-in Commands

-Minishell includes a set of built-in commands that are implemented directly within the shell.
+blaSH includes a set of built-in commands that are implemented directly within the shell.
 These commands provide functionality such as changing directories (`cd`) or setting environment variables (`export`).
 Built-in commands are executed without creating a new process, improving efficiency and reducing overhead.

 #### Signal Handling